sbohmann/node-static-sites/README.md

 Files in the same location of the same name, but with names ending in `.json` instead of `.page.pug` will be read as the source of variables and configuration.

-In case the configuration value `basedir` is specified, it will be overwritten with the source directory (by default, `./src`) before generating the output.
+In case the pug configuration value `basedir` is specified, it will be overwritten with the source directory (by default, `./src`) before generating the output.

 Example: